Phones in China

 4. Save Time: You don’t want to take the time to apply for a SIM card using your passport (although if you’re a glutton for punishment, here’s how to get a SIM card in China).

 Below I’d like to share with you a quick guide on how to rent a phone in China.
-If you already know this is the way you want to go, the recommendation I’m using as an example here is Cellular Abroad.
+If you already know this is the way you want to go, the recommendation I’m using as an example here is Cellular Abroad.road.

 Bonus Offer!